 - Rapid adoption of mobile devices in the global market (opportunity)

 - Growing use of cloud services worldwide (opportunity)

-Google has the opportunity to grow based on increasing Internet access in developing countries.
-This technological external factor in the PESTEL/PESTLE analysis translates to market growth in these countries, where the company could offer more of its hardware, software, and online services.
+Google can grow based on increasing Internet access in developing countries.
+This external factor in the PESTLE analysis translates to market growth in these countries, where Alphabet can offer more of its hardware, software, and online services.
 Also, the continuing worldwide adoption of mobile devices gives the corporation the opportunity to grow through higher sales of its smartphones and wider use of the Google Play Store via devices with the Android operating system.
-The company could improve the mobile-friendliness of its products to ensure wider adoption among mobile users.
-Furthermore, the growing use of cloud services is a technological factor that gives Google the opportunity to improve its revenues in this market.
-For example, the company could implement more aggressive marketing strategies to grow its cloud computing services.
-The external factors in this part of the PESTEL/PESTLE analysis of Google show that there are various business growth opportunities based on technological trends influencing the company’s remote or macro-environment.
+The company can improve the mobile friendliness of its products to ensure wider adoption among mobile users.
+Furthermore, this PESTLE analysis indicates the growing use of cloud services as a technological factor that gives Google the opportunity to improve its revenues in this market.
+For example, the company can implement more aggressive marketing strategies to grow its cloud computing services.
+The external factors in this part of the PESTEL analysis of Google show that there are various business growth opportunities based on technological trends influencing the company’s remote or macro-environment.

-While Google LLC generates most of its revenues online, the firm is subject to ecological or environmental external factors.
-In the PESTEL/PESTLE analysis model, these external trends influence business strategic direction, such as among companies in the cloud computing services industry.
-The following ecological external factors affect Google’s remote or macro environment:
+While Google generates most of its revenues online, the firm is subject to ecological or environmental factors.
+In the PESTEL analysis model, these external trends influence business strategic direction, such as Alphabet’s development in the cloud computing services industry.
+The following ecological factors affect Google’s remote or macro environment: